 If you want to work overseas in 2023, Canada is a great location to start.
-With so many labor shortages in the market, Canada is always eager to welcome foreign nationals to offer their talents and knowledge in occupations that cannot be supplied by permanent residents or Canadian citizens.
+With so many labour shortages in the market, Canada is always eager to welcome foreign nationals to offer their talents and knowledge in occupations that permanent residents or Canadian citizens cannot supply.
 One method to begin this adventure is to apply for a Canadian work visa, but first you must choose which one is ideal for you.

 You must apply for a Canadian work visa if you are eligible to live and work in Canada.
 There are two kinds of work permits: open work permits and employer-specific work permits.
 Continue reading to learn how you can join the thousands of newcomers who can now call Canada home.